duduliberato/README/README.md

 This is a brief introduction about myself.
-I am a Mechatronics Engineer ⚙️🔌 from the University of Brasília (UnB 🔵🟢 - 🇧🇷 🟢🟡🔵).
+I am a Mechatronics Engineer ⚙️🔌 from the University of Brasília (UnB 🔵🟢 - 🇧🇷).
 I am a current MSc.
-Mechatronics Systems Researcher student at the UnB, in Oil and Gas Laboratory 🛢️🏎️ with focus in Electrical Grid Flexibility for the energy transition, but just got admitted at the KTH (Royal Institute of Technology - 🇸🇪 -) in MSc.
+Mechatronics Systems Researcher student at the UnB, in Oil and Gas Laboratory 🛢️🏎️ with focus in Electrical Grid Flexibility for the energy transition, but just got admitted at the Royal Institute of Technology (KTH - 🇸🇪 ) in MSc.
 Engineering Design program.
 In this file, I will try to show you my projects, my awards, and a little bit about my hobbies.

 ## Table of Contents